theanalyst/osc17-ceph-elk/slides.md

 ## Design
 + Built atop of the multisite architecture, where metadata forwarding was already impelmented
 + Requires multiple RGWs and multiple  zones
-+ A zone is made read only and essentially forwards metadata to configured ES cluster, this zone will not service any metadata
++ A zone is made read only and essentially forwards metadata to configured ES cluster, this zone will not service any data
 + essentially gets metadata from other zones and pushes them to ES, deletion is also handled automatically

+--

+## Design
 + We have an attribute mentioning owners for an object and this is used to service user req,.
 + ES unfortunately doesn't have an off the shelf authentication module, so RGWs in other zones can actually query metadata and service user requests (since user auth is handled by RGW)